JarneDirken/2023-DevOps_Project/README.md

 ﻿# 🥷🏽 Verbal Memory Test in C#.
 (Based on human benchmark)

 A simple version of the verbal memory test of human benchmark.
+Saving data in database and making a .exe file with GitHub Actions.

 ## 📦 Technologies

 - `C#`
 - `SQL lite`
+- `GitHub Actions`

 ## 🦄 Features